Maria Christina, Duchess of Teschen: Early years

-The 17-year-old Maria Christina had a romance with Duke Louis Eugene of Württemberg, but a marriage between them displeased the Empress, who believed that the third son of the Duke of Württemberg was not of enough rank for an Archduchess.
-In early January 1760 Prince Albert and Clemens of Saxony arrived at the Imperial Court and both were warmly received by the Emperor and Empress.
+The 17-year-old Maria Christina had a romance with Louis Eugene, Duke of Württemberg, but a marriage between them displeased the Empress, who believed that the third son of the Duke of Württemberg was not of enough rank for an Archduchess.
+In early January 1760 Princes Albert and Clemens of Saxony arrived at the Imperial Court and both were warmly received by the Emperor and Empress.
 Prince Albert met the lovely Archduchess on the occasion of a concert, in which she participated, and soon he developed a great affection for her, as he recalled in his memoirs.
 At the end of January 1760, Albert and Clemens returned from Vienna.

-In the following years, Maria Christina developed an intense love affair with Princess Isabella of Parma, who married the future Emperor Joseph II on 6 October 1760.
+In the following years, Maria Christina developed an intense love affair with Princess Isabella of Parma, who married the future Joseph II, Holy Roman Emperor on 6 October 1760.
 Among other things, the two young women often played together.
 The beautiful, educated, and very sensitive Isabella, who detested the court ceremonial and her position as wife of the Habsburg heir, wanted a more sensual destiny; however, despite these inner feelings, she appeared to be cheerful and satisfied with her fate.
 While her husband loved her very deeply, she was reserved towards him.
 In contrast, for Maria Christina, she had a heartfelt affection, expressed in about 200 letters between them, usually written in French.
 They spent so much time together that they were compared to Orpheus and Eurydice.
 Isabel and Mimi were united not only by a shared interest in music and art but also by a deep mutual love.

 Maria Christina made a formal description of Isabella, in which she portrayed her as amiable, kind, and generous, but she also did not overlook her weaknesses.
 The early demise of her sister-in-law (who was more and more inclined to melancholy and a growing obsession with death) on 27 November 1763 following childbirth complications, left Maria Christina heartbroken.